ESA title

 Objectives of the service

 The e-RASM project aims to create an irrigation monitoring solution to farmers.
-Weenat, a company specialized in agro-meteorology, spatialized weather and irrigation management tools, is using the benefits of satellite remote sensing to create an innovative solution gathering a multitude of data sources into our proprietary Artificial Intelligence soil model in order to build a scalable, simple and affordable hydric stress indicator for all crop and soil types.
+Weenat, a company specialised in agro-meteorology, spatialised weather and irrigation management tools, is using the benefits of satellite remote sensing to create an innovative solution gathering a multitude of data sources into our proprietary Artificial Intelligence soil model in order to build a scalable, simple and affordable soil water content status for all crop and soil types.
 With e-RASM, farmers are more efficient in their daily irrigation decisions leading to a better usage of the water resource, decreasing operational costs at farm level and workload.
 In the context of climate change and growing population, e-RASM is helping farmers maintaining their yield under climatic uncertainty while reducing their impact on the environment.

 Users and their needs